Segovia Castilla Y Leon, Spain Travel Guide

 Segovia's cuisine is rooted in traditional Castilian gastronomy.
 It emphasizes hearty, simple dishes prepared with high-quality local ingredients.
 Historically, the region was known for its agriculture and livestock.
 Pigs and lambs heavily influence culinary traditions.

-Roman and medieval influences appear in certain culinary techniques, especially roasting techniques.
+Roman and medieval influences are present in certain culinary techniques, especially roasting techniques.
 The climate dictated the types of ingredients available and how they were preserved.

 Light, typically coffee and toast or pastry, eaten from 8:00 AM - 10:00 AM.